foambubble/foam/docs/user/frequently-asked-questions.md

 - Check the formatting rules for links on [[foam-file-format]] and [[wikilinks]]

 ## I don't want Foam enabled for all my workspaces
 Any extension you install in Visual Studio Code is enabled by default.
-Give the philosophy of Foam it works out of the box without doing any configuration upfront.
+Given the philosophy of Foam, it works out of the box without doing any configuration upfront.
 In case you want to disable Foam for a specific workspace, or disable Foam by default and enable it for specific workspaces, it is advised to follow the best practices as [documented by Visual Studio Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_manage-extensions)

 ## I want to publish the graph view to GitHub pages or Vercel
 If you want a different front-end look to your published foam and a way to see your graph view, we'd recommend checking out these templates: